 To learn more, please see our article “Deciding Whether to Charge a Suspect With a Crime: The Prosecutor’s Role”

 If you withdraw your complaint, the accused might still face charges

 Like the police, prosecutors have special rules for cases involving domestic violence.
 One of the most important policies involves what happens when a complainant wants to withdraw their complaint.

 You can withdraw your complaint before or after charges are authorized by the prosecutor.
-In both cases, government policy requires the prosecutor to examine the case and see if they believe it will be possible to convince a judge of the accused’s guilt even if you don’t testify at trial.
+However, the decision of whether to continue with a trial or not belongs to the prosecutor.
+The prosecutor will examine the case and see if they believe it’s possible to convince a judge of the accused’s guilt even if you don’t testify at trial.
 If so, the prosecutor will attempt to bring the case to trial without calling you as a witness.